Coronavirus: Language Guide

-Below is not a comprehensive glossary of the vocabulary of the pandemic, but is instead guidance on particular terms that may make reporting more difficult to navigate.
+Below is not a comprehensive glossary of the vocabulary of the pandemic, but is instead guidance on particular terms that may make reporting more difficult to navigate for audiences.
 Check out some great glossary examples here.

 Though WHO recommends calling the new coronavirus COVID-19, the above phrases are being used instead of the medically accurate terms in order to politicize the pandemic and stir xenophobia.1 They should not be used by news organizations in reference to the coronavirus.
 Additionally, reporting quotes from public figures which include them should be done with extreme caution.
 It is not enough to state that a public figure said a xenophobic thing, and let that be a lesson to audiences unto itself.
 Unless the context is explicitly explained, you risk being a conduit for the political messaging associated with it.
 Such a quote should absolutely never be allowed to stand alone in a headline.

 The acronym COVID-19, the disease caused by the new coronavirus, stands for COronaVIrus Disease of 2019.
 Since it is an acronym, it should always be capitalized in news copy.
 Though it’s not uncommon for frequently used, pronounceable acronyms to slowly transition to lowercase usage, enforcing capitalization is an implicit reminder that it is an acronym.
 And that’s important, because public figures have contributed to misinformation that COVID-19 is the “nineteenth” coronavirus in order to place blame on WHO.